Pros and Cons of Weight Loss Surgery

 Video: Type 2 Diabetes and Bariatric Surgery

-Non-alcoholic fatty liver disease (NAFLD) – having excess fat can cause insulin resistance which makes the pancreas work overtime to produce enough insulin just to maintain the body’s normal levels of blood glucose.
+Having excess fat can cause insulin resistance which makes the pancreas work overtime to produce enough insulin just to maintain the body’s normal levels of blood glucose.
 If left untreated, it will lead to diabetes.
-A study published in 2019 states that 50% to 75% of obese people suffer from NAFLD and they are also two and a half times more likely to contract heart disease.
+A study published in 2019 states that 50% to 75% of higher-weight people suffer from NAFLD and they are also two and a half times more likely to contract heart disease.

-Osteoarthritisย is the medical term that describes an arthritis type of wear-and-tear on the joints.
-Patients that were observed during a study involving bariatric surgery and related health conditions noted that even as little as a 10% reduction in weight improved symptoms related to osteoarthritis.
+It is the medical term that describes an arthritis type of wear-and-tear on the joints.
+Patients participating in a study involving bariatric surgery and related health conditions observed that symptoms related to osteoarthritis improved with as little as a 10% reduction in weight.

 3. Providing Long-Term Weight Loss

 Weight loss surgery helps boost success rates higher than dieting and exercise alone.
-In fact, according to the American Society for Metabolic and Bariatric Surgery (ASMBS), approximately 90% of patients who undergo weight loss surgery can maintain at least half of their initial weight loss long-term.
+In fact, according to the ASMBS, approximately 90% of patients who undergo weight loss surgery can maintain at least half of their initial weight loss long-term.

 4. Fighting Depression and Boosting Self Esteem